c0pperdragon/ZX-Spectrum-Component-Video/README.md

 - No need to modify the case of the ZX Spectrum
 - No need to remove any components besides the RF modulator.

+## Theory of operation

+The mod board passively listens to various digital data lines through which the ULA communicates with the rest of the main board - specifically the signals CAS,RW,IOREQ and the data bus.
+This information is processed by the FPGA to figure out what image the ULA intends to display.
+The FPGA drives a simple 3-channel digital-to-analog converter built from resistors to produce the 3 output voltages of the YPbPr signal.
+Because the main board runs with 5 volt logic levels and the FPGA can only work with 3.3 volts, a voltage regulator and two input level shifter ICs are necessary (on the bottom side of the mod board).

 ## Video output possibilities

 - 288p (default) or 576p
 - YPbPr (default) or RGsB

 Output modes can be selected by jumpers or optional switches.

+The color palette I am using has slightly softened colors.
+The original monochromatic colors are just too hard on my eyes especially when viewed on a modern display.
+I took the platte from [https://lospec.com/palette-list/zx-spectrum] and in my opinion this really looks great.

 ## Drawbacks